couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ```bash
 cbsh --version
 ```

-### Step 1.2: Get Your OpenAI API Key
+#### Step 1.2: Setup your AI API Key

-Next, you'll create an OpenAI account and get an API key.
-This key allows your applications to access OpenAI's powerful language models like GPT-3.5 and GPT-4.
+Next, you'll create an AI API Key.
+This key allows your applications to access LLMs APIs to generate embeddings(vector representation of your content), and to start chat conversation.
+Right now [Couchbase Shell is compatible with OpenAI, Gemini and Bedrocks](https://couchbase.sh/docs/#_cb_env_llm).

+#### Step 1.2.1: Get Your OpenAI API Key

+To Create an OpenAI Key:

 1. Go to https://platform.openai.com/api-keys
 2. Sign up or log in